XRPLF/xrpl-dev-portal/content/references/protocol/transactions/transaction-results/ter-codes.md

 ---
 html: ter-codes.html
 parent: transaction-results.html
+seo:
-blurb: ter codes indicate that the transaction has not been applied yet, but it could apply successfully in the future - for example, if some other transaction applies first.
+    description: ter codes indicate that the transaction has not been applied yet, but it could apply successfully in the future - for example, if some other transaction applies first.
 labels:
   - Transaction Sending
 ---